 Teen accounts give teens a fee-free, no-minimum checking account.
-Teens will earn 0.25% APY on all checking account balances.
+Teens will earn 0.10% APY on all checking account balances.
 At age 18, the teen account automatically becomes an adult account at Capital One.
 Parents have joint ownership of the MONEY account and can help teens set up savings plans, transfer money, etc.

 See how they compare to other college student checking accounts.

 Capital One offers high-yield CDs.
-Customers can have CDs ranging from 6 months to 60 months.
-The yield on a 12-month CD is 2.7%, a 3-year CD is 2.8%, and a 5-year CD is 3.1%.
+Customers can have CDs ranging from 6 months to 60 months and rates range from 0.20% to 2.60% APY.

 See how they compare to other top bank CD rates.